-As discussed in more detail in the Aging Workforce Challenge section below, Toronto developing and maintaining a dependable, adaptable and highly-skilled workforce.
-To conservative staffing plan, despite challenges that it faces over the next five years (i.e., 25 percent of the workforce is expect to retire in the next five years, and the size of capital
+As discussed in more detail in the Aging Workforce Challenge section below, Toronto Hydro expects a large wave of retirements in the next five to ten years and must invest in developing and maintaining a dependable, adaptable and highly-skilled workforce.
+To prudently manage costs during the upcoming rate period, Toronto Hydro proposes a conservative staffing plan, despite challenges that it faces over the next five years (i.e., 25 percent of the workforce is expect to retire in the next five years, and the size of capital program is expected to increase by approximately 22 percent, relative to 2013).